In JavaScript, arrays have a series of functional methods that allow us to perform operations on arrays in a declarative way.

 console.log(totalSales); // 45

-In this example, reduce()
+In this example, reduce() calculates the total sales quantity.

-, but starts from right to left.
+The reduceRight() method works exactly like reduce(), but starting from right to left.

-Method some()
+some() Method

-method checks if at least one element in the array meets the provided condition.
-It returns true
+The some() method tests whether at least one element in the array meets the provided condition.
+It returns true if at least one element passes the test and false if none do.

 const numbers = [1, 2, 3, 4];